freeCodeCamp/freeCodeCamp/guide/english/cloud-development/amazon-aws/index.md

 * Foundational
 * Associate
 * Professional
-For every role there are those three tiers.
+For every role there are those three tiers

 These roles include:
 * Architect